rageworx/DataRecoveryTool_MinGW-W64/README.md

 # File Recovery Tool

-This is a data recovery tool for deleted files on FAT32 file systems.
-Currently, the program supports recovering files on specified drives (logical or physical) in FAT32 format.
-Future updates will add support for NTFS and EXT4 file systems, and will include Linux support for FAT32 and exFAT.
+This tool is designed for recovering deleted files from FAT32 and exFAT file systems.
+It allows recovery on specified drives using the FAT32 or exFAT format.
+Future updates will expand compatibility to NTFS and EXT4, with added Linux support for both FAT32 and exFAT.

-If you are looking to recover deleted files, don't download this program to the drive you want to recover files from, to prevent overwriting the deleted files.
+**Important:** If you need to recover deleted files, avoid downloading or installing this tool on the drive you're recovering from to prevent overwriting lost data.

 ## Current support
 - **FAT32**